google/WebFundamentals/src/content/en/updates/2018/09/asynchronous-access-to-http-cookies.md

 <div class="clearfix"></div>

-{% include "web/updates/_shared/capabilities.html" %}

 ## What is the Cookie Store API? {: #explainer }

-The [Cookie Store API][cr-status] is available for Origin Trials starting in Chrome 69.
-The API introduces the following exciting possibilities:
+The [Cookie Store API][cr-status] exposes HTTP cookies to service workers and offers an asynchronous alternative to `document.cookie`.
+The API makes it easier to:

-* Cookies can be accessed asynchronously, avoiding jank on the main thread.
+* Avoid jank on the main thread, by accessing cookies asynchronously.
-* Changes to cookies can be observed, avoiding polling.
+* Avoid polling for cookies, because changes to cookies can be observed.
-* Cookies can be accessed from service workers.
+* Access cookies from service workers.

 [Read explainer][explainer]{: .button .button-primary }